 found.
 These sixth cumulant corrections are specified in the simulation

-functions using Six
+functions using Six or mix_Six.

 Choice of Fleishman (1978)’s or